jeon11/academic-kickstart/content/project/wa-notify/index.md

 ## <h style="font-family:georgia"> Impact </h>
-- The project was spotlighted in our HCDE program's [website newsletter](https://www.hcde.washington.edu/news/hcde-students-work-with-wa-department-of-health-to-study-covid–19-exposure-notification-app).
+- The project was spotlighted in HCDE department's <a href="https://www.hcde.washington.edu/news/hcde-students-work-with-wa-department-of-health-to-study-covid–19-exposure-notification-app" target="_blank"> **website newsletter**</a>
 - **Ensured research deliverables meet the stakeholders' expectations** by checking in weekly since the planning stage.
 - **Provided prioritized list of recommendations** for the three areas of focus, and assessed the experience gaps between the OS to the stakeholders.